mrweiland/AzureDevOpsTeamIterations/Readme.md

-# Introduction
+## Introduction
-Add iterations to teams in config automatically.
+Add iterations to teams in Azure DevOps or TFS with json configuration.

+If you have multiple teams and alot of iterations its hard to update all teams with right iteration and dates.
+With this you cut hours of work.

-# Getting Started
+## Getting Started
 1. Create a personal token in Azure DevOps or TFS
 2. Update appsettings.json file with your desired
 3. Change personal access token.